Markov duality and Bethe ansatz formula for half-line open ASEP: Introduction

 In this paper, we adapt this approach to the half-line open ASEP.
+In that case, the number of particles in the system is a priori random, and it is useful to reduce to a dual particle system with a fixed number of particles.
 We do not solve the most general case but impose a condition on the boundary injection/ejection rate that was already used in \cite{liggett1975ergodic}.
 We show that this condition allows to deduce a Markov duality for half-line open ASEP from the full-space duality.
 Despite the restriction on boundary parameters, we can still study the system with an arbitrary boundary density parameter.
-Our main result, Theorem \ref{theo:momentformula}, is an exact integral formula for the $q$-moments of the current at $n$ distinct spatial locations (the parameter $q$ denotes the asymmetry, see Definition \ref{def:halflineASEP} below).
-It is obtained by explicitly solving a system of ODEs coming from the Markov duality (Proposition \ref{prop:freeevolutionu}) which characterizes these $q$-moments.
+Our main result, Theorem \ref{theo:momentformula}, is an exact integral formula for the $q$-moments of the integrated current at $n$ distinct spatial locations (the parameter $q$ denotes the asymmetry, see Definition \ref{def:halflineASEP} below).
+It is obtained by explicitly solving a system of ODEs coming from the duality (Proposition \ref{prop:freeevolutionu}) which characterizes these $q$-moments.
 Our solution takes the form of a sum over partitions of integrals having a structure similar with solutions of the half-space delta Bose gas from \cite{borodin2016directed}.

-Markov dualities for open ASEP have been investigated in the literature \cite{ohkubo2017dualities, kuan2021algebraic, kuan2022two, schutz2022reverse} (see Remark \ref{rem:dualityopenasep}) using different duality functionals.
-Our duality (Theorem \ref{theo:dualityhalf-space}), which seems to be new, is a Markov duality between half-line open ASEP and the half-line ASEP with a constant number $n$ of particles elastically reflected at the boundary.
-As a side result, we also explain in Section \ref{sec:segment} that in the case of open ASEP on a segment $\lbrace 1, \dots, \ell\rbrace$, our approach also yields a Markov duality (Theorem \ref{theo:dualitysegment}).
-This allows as well to deduce a closed system of ODEs characterizing the $q$-moments of the current, but so far we do not know how to explicitly solve it.
+Markov dualities for open ASEP on a half-line or a segment have been investigated in the literature \cite{ohkubo2017dualities, kuan2021algebraic, kuan2019stochastic, kuan2021short, kuan2022two, schutz2022reverse} under various assumptions on boundary rates and using different duality functionals.
+We review these works and compare them to our results in Remark \ref{rem:dualityhalfline} (in the case of half-line open ASEP) and Remark \ref{rem:dualityopenasep} (in the case of open ASEP on a segment).
+Our duality (Theorem \ref{theo:dualityhalf-space}) is a duality between half-line open ASEP generator and a sub-Markovian generator corresponding to half-line ASEP with a constant number $n$ of particles elastically reflected at the boundary.
+As a side result, we also explain in Section \ref{sec:segment} that in the case of open ASEP on a segment $\lbrace 1, \dots, \ell\rbrace$, our approach also yields a duality (Theorem \ref{theo:dualitysegment}).
+This allows as well to deduce a closed system of ODEs characterizing the $q$-moments of the integrated current, but so far we do not know how to explicitly solve it.

 Since ASEP converges in the weakly asymmetry limit to the Kardar-Parisi-Zhang (KPZ) equation \cite{bertini1997stochastic, corwin2016open, parekh2017kpz, gonccalves2020derivation, yang2020kardar}, our formula also sheds light on the half-line KPZ equation.
 In particular, we prove moment formulas for the KPZ equation with Neumann type boundary (Theorem \ref{theo:momentsKPZ}).
 Although it seems to us that Theorem \ref{theo:momentsKPZ} has not been proved in the literature, the result was anticipated in \cite{borodin2016directed} and could be proved alternatively using other discrete models (see Remark \ref{rem:otherapproach}).
 However, we also obtain new results that are related to the half-line KPZ equation with Dirichlet boundary condition (in the sense that the exponential of the solution satisfies a Dirichlet boundary condition).
 These results are used in the forthcoming paper \cite{barraquand2022weakly} to prove the convergence of half-line ASEP with high boundary density to the half-line KPZ equation with Dirichlet boundary condition.